Freyja - UI/UX Design

 After the first round of wireframes, we made InVision prototypes.
 The clients tested this out with their focus group of beauty enthusiasts and influencers of varying ages.

 The feedback was surprising — Most of them were confused with the feed format of the home page (Fig.1).
 So we now had to rethink the onboarding structure of the community after login/signup.
-After brainstorming, and a couple of sketches and designs later, we came to the conclusion that the homepage should be a simple entry point to all of the other pages.
-It gave the user an understanding of what the Freyja community was all about.
+After brainstorming, we came to the conclusion that the homepage should be a simple entry point to all of the other pages.
+It gave the user an overview of what the Freyja community was all about.
 We came up with Fig.2 as the community home page.
 This breaks traditional onboarding norms and is more of a landing page.

 Visual Design - website